Canine Connect

 Digital Prototype

-I created a simple Figma-based app simulation to demonstrate how a button press would trigger a mobile notification for the owner.
-This let us test and visualize the full interaction without complex backend integration.
+I created a simple Figma-based app simulation to demonstrate how a button press triggers a mobile notification for the owner.
+This allowed us to visualize and test the complete interaction flow without relying on complex backend integration.

 Testing